AnyDSL/anydsl.github.io/Expressions.md

     ```rust
     a == b < c
     ```
-    binds in Impala like this because all [infix operators](Infix Expression) bind from left to right:
+    binds in Impala like this because all [infix operators][Infix Expression] bind from left to right:
     ```rust
     (a == b) < c
     ```